Thesis Type: Thesis in Computer Science, Data Engineering, Computer Engineering, Mathematical Engineering, Data Science

 • Basic knowledge of modular development

-In this thesis the undergraduate will study and experiment with AI-based technologies for:
+The undergraduate will study and experiment with technologies for:

 The thesis will be structured as follows: